 These cards come with a shared set of benefits from American Express, which is pretty comprehensive when it comes to the business-oriented features, as well as providing strong shopping and travel protections.

-The Gold card also includes a few valuable benefits that you won’t get from the Green card, as noted below.
+The Gold card also includes a few valuable benefits that you won’t get from the Green card.
 To see the full set of benefits for either card, see:

 Enroll to gain access to a variety of travel planning services, discounts, and amenities